Joint Business Bank Account: What It Is & How To Open

 A joint business bank account allows you to separate business and personal funds into a dedicated business bank account.
 This prevents business funds from being used for personal expenses by any of the co-owners without the others being aware.
 This is because all co-owners will have access to the business finances.

-You can also end up with a higher FDIC insurance limit with a joint business bank account.
+You can also have a higher FDIC insurance limit with a joint business bank account.
 With two co-owners, for example, each would be insured for up to $250,000, for a total of $500,000.

 While everyone having access to the company’s finances can be positive, it can also be a drawback.
 Even if one owner provided most of the seed money for the business, all co-owners would have access to it once it enters a joint account.

 In addition, if one owner has debt issues, a financial institution might come after the assets of a joint business bank account to satisfy those debts.
-If the business dissolves without a plan in the original partnership agreement, it can be messy separating assets.
+If the business dissolves without a plan in the original partnership agreement, separating assets can be messy.

 How To Avoid Risks Associated With a Joint Business Bank Account